On the Concept of Stillness in Poetry

 Updated: Jan 23

 There are many prominent television-broadcasting mega-corporations – Fox, NBC, CBS, CNN – the list goes on.
-Have you ever looked at NBC’s logo?
+Have you ever looked at NBC's logo?
 It is, in a word, simple.
-Six tear-drop shapes, with the points all converging in on a center.
+Six teardrop shapes, with the points all converging on a center.
 The points follow this color scheme: Yellow, Orange, Red, Purple, Blue, Green.
 It is a clean, appealing design – one that holds no significance other than that which has been assigned to it over years of browsing channels and seeing this logo watermarked onto anything that NBC produces.
-But, if you look more closely at the NBC logo, you may see that the purple teardrop has a chip in it, near it’s top left.
+However, if you look more closely at the NBC logo, you may see that the purple teardrop has a chip in it, near its top left.

-At this point, it is important to note that since its conception in 1956, NBC’s logo has not been a series of differently colored teardrop shapes converging in upon a center point.
-NBC’s logo, indeed, is a peacock.
-The chip in the purple teardrop is that peacock’s beak.
+At this point, it is essential to note that since its conception in 1956, NBC's logo has not been a series of differently colored teardrop shapes converging in upon a center point.
+NBC's logo, indeed, is a peacock.
+The chip in the purple teardrop is that peacock's beak.
 The space in-between the teardrops, an obelisk-like space of white connecting to this 'beak,' denotes the body.
 The teardrops, the feathers.
-NBC’s peacock is not heralded by an obvious representation of a peacock.
-Rather, NBC’s peacock is composed of the space in between the colored tear-drops.
+NBC's peacock is not heralded by a distinct representation of a peacock.
+Instead, NBC's peacock is composed of the space in between the colored teardrops.
 In art, using the absence of color, shape, etc. to define something has a name: negative space.
-In other words, what 'isn’t,' is just as important as what 'is.'
+In other words, what 'isn't' is just as important as what 'is.'

 The Japanese are more graceful in expressing this concept than we are, with a single word, 'Ma.'
 According to a Columbia University piece on this subject,